Macrometacorp/docs/docs/search/getting-started.md

 Macrometa displays a cURL command that you can use to access this endpoint from anywhere in the world in under 50ms.

 :::note
-This query requires a key, so you must enter one in the bind parameters or else the query will fail with an error.
+This query requires a value to be passes with each request, so you must enter one in the bind parameters or else the query will fail with an error.
 :::

 ![Create a Query Worker](/img/quickstart/create-query-worker.png)